 Having being used to a handfull of songs regularly played with friends, with some questionable pitches and tones when so called "singing" I suddenly had the challenge of working with a very talented voice.
 Natalie did not know what key was best suited to her so we had a lot of work to do if we were going to pull off being the entertainment in the evening.
 We were glad that the house was heaving in wine, beer and many a spirit to numb the ears of our potential audience who were out doing outdoorsey things the following day, leaving the house empty for our rag tag band to rehearse, eat home made jam & toast and generally worry our little socks off.

 Never short of an opinion, I threw a few easy songs into the mix, but was soon given short shrift by my new band mates raving about bunch of songs that I thought would be impossible to learn in an afternoon.
 Sure enough the first five songs selected were mashed up to a pulp as we struggled with key's, chord changes, tempo and varying abilities.
-Some didn't even know the songs (
+Some didn't even know the songs (not a good idea!)

 I felt I had to do something to inject a bit of said fun into the proceedings, rescue our ragtag outfit from going down like a pair of lead knickers.
 We all sat on a grassy bank where I asked Natalie if she would like to write a song from scratch, starting now, here, a birthday song done in the format of 12 bar blues.
 This went down well with our group and sparked a bit of a revival and energy in our rehearsing back at the house, coupled with the sun being far over the yard arm, a few beers and our set list came together in an intense session cumulating in our new song for the birthday boy & girl and a very odd set of songs.